 As it stands today, the growth index trades at a large premium to its own history using any common valuation metric and the value index trades reasonably in line with its own history.
 The portfolio, however, trades at a considerable discount to its past.
-This is attainable because the portfolio is significantly different than the value index.
+This is attainable because the portfolio is significantly different than the value index, with an active share above 90.
 Importantly, however, we do not blindly invest in companies/industries with the lowest price multiples.
-We invest in those that trade at the largest discounts to intrinsic value, and that intrinsic value is highly dependent on a company's risk profile- lower risk companies have higher intrinsic values all else equal and should command higher fair value multiples.
-The portfolio's second and third largest sector exposures are technology and healthcare respectively, and our holdings in those sectors epitomize this construct.
+We invest in those that trade at the largest discounts to intrinsic value, and that intrinsic value is highly dependent on a company's risk profile-lower risk companies have higher intrinsic values all else equal and should command higher fair value multiples.
+The portfolio's second and third largest sector exposures are healthcare and technology respectively, and our holdings in those sectors epitomize this construct.